Keep Yourself Warm During Winter

 - Healthy foods provide you a lot of body heat.

-- Keep your regular exercises.
+- Keep your exercises regularly.
 They not only provide strength to the body, but they also generate heat to keep your body warm.

-- Remember not to sit idly in one place for a long duration of time.
+- Remember not to sit idly in one place for a long time.

 - Prepare your furnace ahead of time if you have one.